 Many of my clients are concerned about the amount of time they will need to spend creating and searching for content to share with their communities.
 Writing original content through blog posts can be time-consuming.
 Searching for and curating content to share is also a time investment, especially if done without a plan.
 My post … More How to Build a Content Calendar | Social Media Management

 Successful social media communities require strong leadership behind a careful, organized strategy.
 If you’ve decided to invest in a social media consultant, analyst, strategist, or anyone else with the word “social media” in their title, keep in mind these thoughts as you move forward with executing your plan.
-Choose the Right Person for your Social … More How to Work With a Social Media Manager
+Here are my tips for how to … More How to Work With a Social Media Manager

 Executing a content strategy is a lot of work.
 Let no one tell you that social media for business is easy or fast.
 You must invest consistently and regularly in your content updates.
 You must know your audience.
 You must evaluate and re-evaluate your strategy and work to become a trusted resource.
 You must be … More How to Know if Your Content Strategy is Working